tytydraco/yessleep/out/We_found_a_cave_on_my_grandmothers_property_whats_inside_needs_to_stay_hidden_forever.md

 "Yeah.
 We need real lights and rope.
 Explore it properly."

-I nodded, though something about the cave felt wrong.
+I nodded, though something about the cave felt off.
 Maybe it was the darkness, or the way our voices echoed.

 "Tomorrow," Chester said.
 "We’ll come back with supplies."